phpaulohenrique/phpaulohenrique/README.md

 ### Hi there 👋
 I'm Paulo Henrique, a Full Stack Developer with a degree in Systems Analysis and Development.

-So I decided to focus on building my career as a software developer and so far my main skills include:
+I've dedicated myself to building a strong career in software development, and along the way, I've honed skills in both back-end and front-end technologies.
+Here are some of the tools and frameworks I work with:

 ![Node](https://img.shields.io/badge/Node-05122A?style=flate&logo=nodedotjs)
 ![Nest](https://img.shields.io/badge/NestJS-05122A?style=flate&logo=nestjs&logoColor=E92747)